anitaposch/learn-bitcoin/manuscript/100-evolution-money.md

 Naomi Prins' book tapped into the psyche of Wall Street, revealing how the very structure of the financial system hinged on traders flocking to the next big bet, regardless of the stakes.
 In addition the _same_ people and families kept popping up, cycling through Wall Street and Washington.
 They influenced the economy beneath them from their loftier heights of status, private money, and public office, dismantling laws that stood in their way and finding loopholes through others.
 Private banks normalized market manipulation.
 Central banks made it an art form, with no limits." [^^C1-5]

 ### Money supply inflation

 Let's take the US Dollar as an example for all fiat currencies.
 The more USD are available, the less value a single note has because of money supply inflation.
 Imagine a banknote as a commodity like copper.
 If there is more copper on the market than there is demand, the price of copper is falling; its value is decreasing.
 The same is true for your banknote.
 The value of fiat currencies is determined by supply and demand too.
 If you increase the supply and the demand stays the same, the value of one unit decreases.

+The money supply consists of various types of money that are generally classified as Ms, such as M0 (base money), M1, M2 and M3.
+The definitions might slightly vary in different countries.

+The monetary base (M0) is the total amount of a currency in physical paper and coin that is either in circulation in the hands of the public or in the form of commercial bank deposits held in the central bank's reserves. [^^C1-17]

+As long as you hold cash, it is an asset like bitcoin, a property that you own.
+If you take your cash and store it at the bank, you have a claim, but don't own the money anymore.
+Similarly to bitcoin at an exchange.

+Any other fiat money supply (M1, M2, M3) is comprised of claims on base money.

+M1 includes M0, demand deposits, traveler’s checks, and other checkable deposits, that are easily convertible to cash.

-M2 is the money supply that includes notes, coins and bills (a relatively small portion), bank reserves at the central bank, commercial bank deposits, money market securities, mutual funds and other time deposits.
+M2 includes M0, M1, money market securities, mutual funds and other time deposits.
+These assets are less liquid than M1 and not as suitable as exchange mediums, but they can be quickly converted into cash or checking deposits.
 M2 is closely watched as an indicator of money supply and future inflation, and as a target of central bank monetary policy.

 The amount of M2 currency in circulation in the US was **19.7 trillion USD** in February, 2021. [^^C1-6] Look at the growth in 2020.